Ibrahim Pasha of Egypt: Campaigns in Syria

 In 1831, his father's quarrel with the Porte having become flagrant, Ibrahim was sent to conquer Ottoman Syria.
 He took Acre after a severe siege on 27 May 1832, occupied Damascus, defeated an Ottoman army at Homs on 8 July, defeated another Ottoman army at Beilan on 29 July, invaded Asia Minor, and finally routed the Grand Vizier Reşid Mehmed Pasha at Konya on 21 December.
 It was there in Syria where he met Umar Tal the mystic, according to accounts Umar Tal healed the son of Ibrahim Pasha from a deadly fever.
 Umar Tal was inspired by Ibrahim Pasha, when Umar returned to Sokoto he followed the trends set by the Pasha.
 Umar Tal later became the commander of the Toucouleur in what is now Guinea, Senegal, and Mali.

 The Convention of Kütahya on 6 May left Syria for a time in the hands of Muhammad Ali.
 Ibrahim was undoubtedly helped by Colonel Sève and the European officers in his army.
 After the campaign of 1832 and 1833, Ibrahim remained as governor in Syria.
+During his governorship, Ibrahim Pasha's rule also extended to Mount Lebanon, where he reaffirmed Bashir Shihab in his rule over Mount Lebanon and replaced indirect Ottoman rule with a more coercive and centralized Egyptian regime.
 He might perhaps have administered successfully, but the exactions he was compelled to enforce by his father soon caused the popularity of his government to decline and provoked revolts.
+These exactions included intensified taxation, conscription, disarmament, deforestation and corvée labor policies, which contributed to revolts in Palestine, Syria, and Mount Lebanon from 1834 until the collapse of Egyptian rule.
 He was assisted by French officer Beaufort d'Hautpoul from 1834 to 1837, who was his Chief-of-Staff.